Embers, a Daily Camp Reflection

 Originally published: January 18, 2023, at 11:01 a.m.
 PT

 Often when talking about camp, we focus on the big, exciting activities and evening programs.
 They’re fun and full of energy, and often what our campers tell stories of when they go home.
-Embers are usually one of the last things campers mentions, but one of the most important activities they will participate in all week.
+Embers are often one of the last things a camper mentions, but one of the most important activities they will participate in all week.

 Embers also serves as a transition to bedtime at camp smoothly.
-We play hard at camp nearly all day long, and without embers, asking some campers to go to bed right after a high energy evening program is setting them up for failure.
-Embers allows us to take time to recenter ourselves before bed and give our bodies a chance to relax enough to comfortably go to bed.
-The goal of embers is to help foster feelings of belonging, connection, safety, and value.
+We play hard at camp nearly all day long, and without Embers, asking some campers to go to bed right after a high-energy evening program is setting them up for failure.
+Embers allows us to take time to center ourselves before bed and give our bodies a chance to relax enough to comfortably go to bed.
+The goal of Embers is to help foster feelings of belonging, connection, safety, and value.
 We want our campers to go to sleep knowing that they are safe, they are a valuable person in our community, and that they are free to show up as their most authentic self.